Feeding your Stallion

 The main sources of beta carotene in a horse’s diet are green, leafy plants, so the horse at grass should be consuming plenty of beta carotene.
 The stabled stallion however, being fed older or poorer-quality forage, might be consuming considerably less.
 Adding alfalfa to the ration would provide lots of beta carotene, as illustrated by its dark green colour.

 Vitamin E is regularly included in feeds, supplements and balancers by manufacturers, so using the recommended amount of one of these should be sufficient for most stallions.
-However, Vitamin C is not routinely added and, because the horse’s requirements tend to increase at times of stress, sourcing a feed that does contain supplementary Vitamin C, such as Dengie Performance+ Balancer, might prove beneficial in relation to fertility.
+However, Vitamin C is not routinely added and, because the horse’s requirements tend to increase at times of stress, sourcing a feed that does contain supplementary Vitamin C might prove beneficial in relation to fertility.

 Practical considerations when feeding your Stallion